6 Genius Games to Keep Your Dog Mentally Stimulated

 How it works is that you hide small treats under the puzzle pieces and your dog is challenged to use their paws and mouth to find them.
 The innovative designs are created for maximum mental stimulation.

 When Toby is deep in thought, he gets this deep wrinkle in his forehead.
-(I might be biased, but it’s pretty freakin’ adorable.)
 Every time he plays with his dog toy puzzle, the wrinkle comes out.
 To me, that’s proof that the toy works!

 Play the name game

 The goal is to get your dog to memorize the name of their most popular toys.
-To get going, start by taking one of their toys, say their tennis ball, and place it next to them.
+Start by taking one of their toys, say their tennis ball for example, and place it next to them.
 Repeat “tennis ball” time after time.

 Next, place the tennis ball next to their other toys.
 Tell your pup, “Get your tennis ball!”
 If your dog returns with the correct toy, reward him or her with a treat.